oposs/tl-docker/README.md

 $ docker exec my-tl-demo tlcfg add-user myuser mypassword
 ```

-Second, let the thinlinc server know under what hostname it is reachable from the outside.
+Second, let the thinlinc server know under what hostname it is reachable from the client.
-this is a very important step, as thinlinc uses a load-balancing system where it will
+This is a very important step, as thinlinc uses a load-balancing system where it will
-send your client the thinlinc server with the lowest load in your Thinlinc cluster.
-This
+tell your client to connect to the the thinlinc server with the lowest
-even happens with a single machine.
+load in your thinlinc cluster.

 ```console
 $ docker exec my-tl-demo tlcfg set-hostname $(hostname -f)
 ```

-Now all is ready for accessing your thinlinc server using the thinlinc client.
+Now all is ready for accessing the thinlinc server using the thinlinc client.
 Make sure to
-configure the thinlinc client to use the right port number for accessing.
+configure the thinlinc client to use the right port number.

 ## Cleanup